rose-coste/whitepapers/state_of_union_containers_pt1.md

 the orchestration level.

-Being somewhat of the Wild West right now in terms of competition does not mean that one tool is the be-­‐all and end-­‐all to enable a container offering.
+Being somewhat of the Wild West right now in terms of competition does not mean that one tool is the be-all and end-all to enable a container offering.

 Viewing the ecosystem as a complimentary vertical stack rather than a